addyosmani/backbone-fundamentals/README.md

 });
 ```

-We of course also want to support deleting todos (e.g if a todo has been 'cleared', it should be deleted).
+We of course also want our application to delete todos (e.g if a todo has been 'cleared', it should be deleted).
 This also works based on a specific todo ID.

 ```javascript
 app.delete('/api/todos/:id', function(req, res){